jeremiecoullon/myblog/_posts/2020-04-10-NaturalNumbersOCaml.md

 ---
 layout: post
 title: "Implementing natural numbers in OCaml"
-date: 2021-04-06 08:00:00 +0000
+date: 2020-04-06 08:00:00 +0000
 categories: programming
 ---

 In this post we're going to implement natural numbers (positive integers) in [OCaml](https://ocaml.org/) to see how we can define numbers from first principle, namely without using OCaml's built in `Integer` type.
 We'll then write a simple UI so that we have a basic (but inefficient) calculator.
+You can find all the code for this post on [Github](https://github.com/jeremiecoullon/natural_numbers_post).

 ## Definition